knative/serving/docs/contracts/developer-monitoring-contract.md

 The following formats are supported.

 * **Plain text**: A single line regarded as plain text, structured as follows:
+  * *kubernetes.labels.elafros_dev/configuration*: Elafros configuration of the
+    application, container or function that emitted the log.
+  * *kubernetes.labels.elafros_dev/revision*: Elafros revision of the application, container or function that emitted the log.
+  * *kubernetes.namespace_name*: Kubernetes namespace of the application, container or function that emitted the log.
   * *log*: The original log content.
+  * *stream*: One of `stdout`, `stderr` or `varlog`.
   * *tag*: If the log was from stdout/stderr, the value is `kubernetes.var.log.<pod_name>_<namespace>_<container_name>_<container_id>.log`.
     If the log was from `/var/log/*`, the value is the relative path to `/var/log/` with "`/`" replaced with "`.`".
 For example, the value of a log from `/var/log/foo/bar.log` is `foo.bar.log`.
-  * *time*: Time when the log was collected.
+  * *time*: Time when the log was collected. **NOTE**: Developers need to add timestamp in the log content if they want the timestamp to be accurate.
-  * *kubernetes.namespace_name*: Kubernetes namespace of the application, container or function that emitted the log.
-  * *kubernetes.labels.elafros_dev/configuration*: Elafros configuration of the
-    application, container or function that emitted the log.
-  * *kubernetes.labels.elafros_dev/revision*: Elafros revision of the application, container or function that emitted the log.
-  * *stream*: One of `stdout`, `stderr` or `varlog`.

   **NOTE**: